Trauma-Informed Care: A Call for Interdisciplinary Collaboration

 • Create one SMART Goal to bring trauma-informed practice(s) back to the setting where you live, work or volunteer.

-The Hanley Center for Health Leadership and Education designates this Other Activity (Enduring Material Component and Live Activity Component) for a maximum of 12 AMA PRA Category 1 CreditsTM.
+The Hanley Center for Health Leadership and Education designates this Enduring Material for a maximum of 12 AMA PRA Category 1 CreditsTM.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Hanley Center for Health Leadership and Education and The Maine Chapter American Academy of Pediatrics.
 The Hanley Center for Health Leadership and Education is accredited by the Maine Medical Association Committee on Continuing Medical Education and Accreditation to provide continuing medical education for physicians.